ajgonza/Capstone-Project/README.md

 ## External Data

-The project uses data from Yelp and the United States Census Bureau.
-The Yelp data was obtained using the Yelp API, and the Census data was obtained from the Census website.this is found on [link to notebook here](Modeling-Assignment-Using-H2O-AutoML_Final_Stephen_Smart.html)
+The project uses data from the United States Census Bureau provided via the [tidycensus](https://walker-data.com/tidycensus/) package.
+The heatmap displaying the 10 most important variables on TOTAL_PROFIT can be found [here](census_var_imp.png).
+Please refer to the presentation for variable definitions.

 ## Slides Presentation
 [link to notebook here](Customer_success_slides.pdf)